Generic Topological Sort

 inside the nested loop,

-this brute force solution could be O(|V|^3)
+this solution is O(|V|^3)

-, where |V|
+in time, where |V|

 is the number of vertices.